Updated June 19, 2021

 - Yukon Dive

-Housing – Several hotels are available in Tutukaka starting at $80/night.
-This website can introduce them and arrange booking: Tutukaka Hotels
+Several hotels are available in Tutukaka starting at $80/night.
+This website can introduce them and arrange a booking:

-Tutukaka Things To Do (aside from scuba diving)
+Things to Do in Tutukaka (aside from scuba diving)

 Poor Knights Island Photos

-With the dozens of dive sites, macro life, colorful, diverse reef life, lots of fish and scenic shore-side environment, there are many excellent photo opportunities.
-For information and reviews of diving cameras, click here: Best Underwater Cameras Compared and Reviewed
+With the dozens of dive sites, macro life, colorful, diverse reef life, lots of fish, and scenic shore-side environment, there are many excellent photo opportunities.
+For information and reviews of diving cameras, click here: